-- 2. 1 This policy sets out the expectations placed on all employees who work at the College and aims to promote a working environment that respects the rights of each individual employee, where colleagues treat each other with the utmost respect. - 2.2 The College recognises that harassment, bullying and/or discrimination impacts on employees and the College.
+- 2.1 This policy sets out the expectations placed on all employees who work at the College and aims to promote a working environment that respects the rights of each individual employee, where colleagues treat each other with the utmost respect. - 2.2 The College recognises that harassment, bullying and/or discrimination impacts on employees and the College.
 Employees can be subjected to fear, stress, and anxiety which can put great strains on personal and family life as well as working life.
 Harassment and bullying can lead to sickness, absenteeism, poor performance and resignations.
-The College will not tolerate this type of behaviour. - 2.3 Implementing and upholding this policy is the duty of all our employees, with an emphasis on all of our managers and team leaders to ensure bullying, harassment and/or discrimination have no place in the workplace. - 2.4 This procedure has been designed to inform employees about the type of behaviour that is unacceptable and provides employees who are the recipients of bullying, harassment and/or discrimination with a means of redress. - 2.5 The examples of harassment and bullying given in this policy are not exhaustive.
+The College will not tolerate this type of behaviour. - 2.3 Implementing and upholding this policy is the duty of all our employees, with an emphasis on all our managers and team leaders to ensure bullying, harassment and/or discrimination have no place in the workplace. - 2.4 This procedure has been designed to inform employees about the type of behaviour that is unacceptable and provides employees who are the recipients of bullying, harassment and/or discrimination with a means of redress. - 2.5 The examples of harassment and bullying given in this policy are not exhaustive.
 Any allegations of bullying, harassment and/or discrimination if upheld may result in a referral to the disciplinary procedure. - 2.6 The College will not tolerate bullying or harassment of employees by other employees or third parties and will take appropriate action to deal with all instances which are reported. - 2.7 Harassment of students by teaching/support employees is an intolerable infringement of rights and betrayal of trust.
-Bullying and harassment of support or lecturing employees by students is equally unacceptable and will be dealt with under the Positive Behaviour and Anti-Bullying and Harassment Guidance and Procedures for Students. - 2.8 All employees will be made aware of College policies and procedures during their induction.
-This includes completing a suite of e-learning, which is reviewed every three years and includes training on equality and diversity.
+Bullying and harassment of support or lecturing employees by students is equally unacceptable and will be dealt with under the Positive Behaviour and Anti-Bullying and Harassment Policy for Students.

+2.8 All employees will be made aware of College policies and procedures during their induction.
 Line managers will be required to familiarise themselves with the details of these policies and training and to request further training if needed.